 After graduating from the University of Pennsylvania, I completed a general practice residency and an advanced restorative general dentistry residency at the University of Pennsylvania.
 Since then, I have gained a decade of private practice experience and have been serving the Main Line for the past seven years.

-In 2013 I decided to move to Rosemont, where I opened my current practice.
+In 2013, I decided to move to Rosemont, where I opened my current practice.
 I realized that in order to meet the needs of my patients, I had to offer more of my time and more individualized care.
-This move has allowed me to articulate my own practice standards among which is time and attention for each and every patient.
-Each patient is unique from his or her history, fears, and current needs.
+This move has allowed me to articulate my own practice standards, among which is time and attention for each and every patient.
+Each patient is unique, due to his or her history, fears, and current needs.
 Time and thought is required to meet your individualized care.
-I have built a staff committed to ensuring that you receive the care and attention your family deserves.
+I have built a team committed to ensuring you receive the care and attention your family deserves.

 When I’m not in the office, I am the mother of three daughters and reside in Wayne.
 Now that you know a bit of my story, I look forward to knowing yours.